maxto/R-Books/README.md

 - [Processing and Analyzing Financial Data with R](https://www.msperlin.com/pafdR/) This book introduces the reader to the use of R and RStudio as a platform for processing and analyzing financial data.

-- [Outstanding User Interfaces with Shiny](https://divadnojnarg.github.io/outstanding-shiny-ui/) This book is not an HTML/Javascript/CSS course!
-Instead, it provides a survival kit to be able to customize Shiny.
-I am sure however that readers will want to explore more about these topics.

-- [Engineering Production-Grade Shiny Apps](https://engineering-shiny.org/) This book will not get you started with Shiny, nor talk how to work with Shiny once it is sent to production.
-What we’ll see is the process of building an application that will later be sent to production.

 - [Forecasting: Principles and Practice](https://otexts.com/fpp2/) This textbook is intended to provide a comprehensive introduction to forecasting methods and to present enough information about each method for readers to be able to use them sensibly.
 We don’t attempt to give a thorough discussion of the theoretical details behind each method, although the references at the end of each chapter will fill in many of those details.

 ### Utils